Nonlinear Optics#

 Single-Mode UPE#

-Considering only a single forward propagating mode simplifies the propagation equation.
+Considering just a single forward propagating mode simplifies the propagation equation.
 Due to phase mismatch between different modes this is typically a good approximation:

 Gain and Loss#